Nullness Specification (draft)

 , plusnull

-if it wasn't already included.NO_CHANGE
+if it was not already included.MINUS_NULL

 - The type usage